datalogism/goaccess_apache_log_analysis/README.md

 ### Adapt to your environment

+Create file `env.sh` by copying or making a symbolic link to the one closer to your environment: `env_centos.sh` or `env_ubuntu.sh`

-Simply update the variables in the env_*.sh file that most closely maches your OS.
+And simply update the variables according to the in accordance with your environment.